Modernly designed attic bathroom in Dronfield Woodhouse

 Create more space – enhance the value of your home by having an attic conversion

-So what is the best way to extend your home – on a budget – without the upheaval of moving, and increase your home’s value?
+So what is the best way to extend your home – on a budget – without the turmoil of moving, and increase your home’s value?
 A home extension is the common response.
 This offers versatility of design, allowing you to include the wanted quantity of additional area to your home.
-But for a lot of home owners a house extension won’t be practical for factors of time and expense.
+But for a lot of home owners a house extension won’t be practical for reasons of time and expense.

 Is my house in Dronfield Woodhouse, Derbyshire suitable for an attic conversion?